The piranha problem: Large effects swimming in a small pond: Example: hypothesized effect sizes in social priming

 \section{Example: hypothesized effect sizes in social priming}

-We demonstrate the possibility of quantitative analysis of the piranha problem using the example of an influential experiment from 1996 reported that participants were given a scrambled-sentence task and then were surreptitiously timed when walking away from the lab \citep{bargh1996}.
+We demonstrate the possibility of quantitative analysis of the piranha problem using the example of an influential experiment from 1996 in which participants were given a scrambled-sentence task and then were surreptitiously timed when walking away from the lab.
 Students whose sentences included elderly-related words such as ``worried,'' ``Florida,'' ``old,'' and ``lonely'' walked an average of 13\% more slowly than students in the control condition, and the difference was statistically significant.

-This experimental claim is of historical interest in psychology in that, despite its implausibility, it was taken seriously for many years (for example, ``You have no choice but to accept that the major conclusions of these studies are true'' \citep{kahneman2011}), but it failed to replicate \citep{harris2013} and is no longer generally believed to represent a real effect; for background see \cite{wagenmakers2015}.
-Now we understand such apparently statistically significant findings as the result of selection with many researcher degrees of freedom \citep{SNS11}.
+This experimental claim is of historical interest in psychology in that, despite its implausibility, it was taken seriously for many years and received thousands of citations, but it failed to replicate and is no longer generally believed to represent a real effect; for background see \cite{wagenmakers2015}.
+Now we understand such apparently statistically-significant findings as the result of selection with many researcher degrees of freedom \citep{SNS11}.
 Here, though, we will take the published claim at face value and also work within its larger theoretical structure, under which weak indirect stimuli can produce large effects.